 Crossing Recovery Center facilitates recovery from addiction.
 We help people regain control of their lives.

-Our residential treatment facility consists of both men's and women’s units that can each house up to 32 patients at one time.
+Our inpatient treatment facility consists of both men's and women’s units.
 Each room has its own bathroom, shower, and TV.
-The length of treatment in the residential facility is typically 21-28 days.
+The length of inpatient treatment is typically 21-28 days.
 During that time, you will attend meaningful and thought-provoking treatment groups, participate in individual counseling, engage in health and wellness activities, and learn the skills you will need to maintain sobriety.
-The residential unit is staffed by qualified counselors and behavioral health specialists who will provide you with the encouragement and support you need to continue working through the highs and lows of early recovery.
-Learn more about the Core Groups offered in our residential treatment program.
+Our inpatient facility is staffed by qualified counselors and behavioral health specialists who will provide you with the encouragement and support you need to continue working through the highs and lows of early recovery.
+Learn more about the Core Groups offered in our inpatient treatment program.

-Studies on recovery from addiction show that patients who are admitted to an inpatient medical detox program but refuse to undergo any further treatment, are likely to return to substance misuse.
-True rehabilitation requires careful, long-term treatment, and that is what Crossing Recovery Center can provide.
-In a comfortable and relaxing setting, you will receive physical and emotional support from our team and from fellow members of the Crossing Recovery Center community.
+Studies on recovery from addiction show that patients who are admitted to an inpatient program but refuse to undergo any further treatment, are likely to use again.
+True rehabilitation requires careful, long-term treatment, and that is what Crossing Recovery Services can provide.
+In a comfortable and relaxing setting, you will receive physical and emotional support from our team and from fellow members of the Crossing Recovery community.

-- Teach relapse prevention strategies and skills to decrease and/or eliminate the cycle of detoxification and inpatient rehabilitation
+• Teach relapse prevention strategies and skills to decrease and/or eliminate the cycle of withdrawal and inpatient rehabilitation.

 • Provide patients with methods of coping strategies and skills to deal with unresolved grief, depression and anger issues that may contribute to relapse.